Login Sign in

 senior dachshund

-Heart failure in dogs is divided into several stages, which correspond to the severity of disease.
+Heart failure in dogs presents in several stages, corresponding to the severity of disease.
 These stages include:

 Stage A: Dogs that are at risk of heart disease (due to breed predisposition or other factors) but not yet showing signs of heart disease.